-3.7 Board agendas are also determined by any changes in processes and procedures, and by requirements to comply with both existing annual statutory deadlines and deadlines resulting from new legislative and regulatory requirements.
-For the Fund, two key local developments were the continuing progress towards the establishment of Border to Coast Pensions Partnership pooling arrangement for investments, and the move to a shared administration service with the Tyne and Wear Pension Fund (TWPF) from January 2018.
-In addition, 2018 particularly has brought a raft of compliance dates for new legislation, which has required inclusion in the Board's agendas.
+- that due process has been followed regarding investment strategies, statements and decisions, and that LGPS regulations and relevant guidance have been complied with. - 3.7 Board agendas are also determined by any changes in processes and procedures, and by requirements to comply with both existing annual statutory deadlines and deadlines resulting from new legislative and regulatory requirements.
+For the Fund, two key local developments were the establishment of Border to Coast Pensions Partnership (BCPP) pooling arrangement for investments, and the above-mentioned move to a shared administration service with TWPF from January 2018.

-4 Outcomes from the Board 2017-18
+4 Outcomes from the Board 2018-19

-- 4.1 As indicated in paragraph 2.6, a summary report is made to the Panel covering the Board's recommendations, assurances gained and the provision of other information for the awareness of the Panel.
-The Board is pleased that all its recommendations in 2017-18 were accepted.
+- 4.1 As indicated in paragraph 2.6, a summary report of each Board meeting is made to the Panel covering the Board's recommendations, assurances gained and the provision of other information for the awareness of the Panel.
 Some of the recommendations were implemented routinely by the Board Secretary, whilst others were accepted by the Panel.
-Indeed, this new process for succinct feedback to the Panel was itself a recommendation from the Board meeting on 6 October 2017. - 4.2 As indicated in paragraph 3.7, the Fund had to meet a number of deadlines during the year, some of which were critical from a risk perspective, and fell in between scheduled meetings of the Panel.
-The Board recommended that Panel and Board members were kept informed of progress towards successful completion of the following deadlines: - 31 August 2017 for issuing the 2017 Annual Benefit Statements; - 31 December 2017 for submission of the Annual Scheme Return to the Pensions Regulator; and, - 3 January 2018 for the opting up process with regards to the Markets in Financial Instruments Directive (MiFID II).
+One earlier recommendation is still under consideration. - 4.2 As indicated in paragraph 3.7, the Fund had to meet a number of deadlines during the year, some of which were critical from a risk perspective, and fell in between scheduled meetings of the Panel.
+The Board recommended that Panel and Board members were kept informed of progress towards successful completion of the following deadlines, all of which were achieved: - 25 May 2018 being the implementation date for the General Data Protection Regulation; - 31 August 2018 for issuing the statutory 2018 Annual Benefits Statements; - 31 October 2018 and 31 December 2018 for the submission of data to HMRC for the Guaranteed Minimum Pension reconciliation exercise; - 6 November 2018 for submission of the statutory Annual Scheme Return to the Pensions Regulator; and